itismyera/7-Zip-zstd/CPP/7zip/Bundles/Codecs/README.md

-This archive contains two precompiled DLL's for 7-Zip v17.00 or higher.
+This archive contains two precompiled DLL's for Zipr v17.00 or higher.

 ## Installation

-1. download the codec archiv from https://mcmilk.de/projects/7-Zip-zstd/
+1. download the codec archiv from https://mcmilk.de/projects/Zipr/
 2. create a new directory named "Codecs"
 3. put in there the files of the Codecs-ARCH.7z archiv to your Installation
-   - normally, the x32 should go to: "C:\Program Files (x86)\7-Zip\Codecs"
+   - normally, the x32 should go to: "C:\Program Files (x86)\Zipr\Codecs"
-   - x64: version should go in here: "C:\Program Files\7-Zip\Codecs"
+   - x64: version should go in here: "C:\Program Files\Zipr\Codecs"

 ## Usage